 The Responsibilities of a Personal Injury Lawyer

-• Conducting discovery – This is another part of gathering evidence related to the case in question.
+• Conducting discovery: This is another part of gathering evidence related to the case in question.
 Discovery may involve sending interrogatives to the defendant asking for information, and it can also involve deposing witnesses and experts.

-• Sending demand letters – After thoroughly investigating a case, the personal injury lawyer may send a letter to the defendant’s insurance company stating the facts of the case and demanding payment for the damages caused by the defendant.
+• Sending demand letters: After thoroughly investigating a case, the personal injury lawyer may send a letter to the defendant’s insurance company stating the facts of the case and demanding payment for the damages caused by the defendant.

-• Negotiating with insurance companies – In addition to demanding compensation for the damages caused by the defendant, the law office of the personal injury lawyer may also handle all communications between the plaintiff and the defendant’s insurance company.
+• Negotiating with insurance companies: In addition to demanding compensation for the damages caused by the defendant, the law office of the personal injury lawyer may also handle all communications between the plaintiff and the defendant’s insurance company.
 One objective is to prevent the injured party from doing anything to compromise their claim for damages.

-• Preparing pleadings – If the insurance company refuses to make a fair offer to settle the case, the personal injury lawyer may submit a complaint to the defendant.
+• Preparing pleadings: If the insurance company refuses to make a fair offer to settle the case, the personal injury lawyer may submit a complaint to the defendant.
 This complaint states the amount of damages the plaintiff is seeking, and the defendant usually has 30 days from the date of receiving the complaint to respond to it.

-• Representing their client at trial – If an out-of-court settlement cannot be reached, the personal injury lawyer will provide representation in court.
+• Representing their client at trial: If an out-of-court settlement cannot be reached, the personal injury lawyer will provide representation in court.
 As they are familiar with all court procedures, they can make sure that their client’s case is fully explained and fairly adjudicated.

-Rockford Personal Injury Lawyers
+Personal Injury Lawyers in Rockford, Illinois

-From this brief summation you can see that if you have been injured in an accident in Illinois you may be faced with a host of questions and issues, including the payment of medical bills and recovery of lost wages, to name only two.
+From this brief summation, you can see that if you have been injured in an accident in Illinois you may be faced with a host of questions and issues, including the payment of medical bills and recovery of lost wages, to name only two.

-To make your way through these issues and receive the compensation to which you are justly entitled, you need expert legal representation, and the firm of Crosby & Crosby Law can provide that assistance.
-Personal injury is one of our practice areas, and our law firm has helped thousands of our clients secure the compensation to which they are entitled.
-Our law firm is dedicated to protecting your legal rights and providing the compassionate care and support that your case deserves.
+Personal injury law is one of our specialized practice areas, and our firm has helped thousands of our clients secure the compensation to which they are entitled.
+The experienced personal injury attorneys at Crosby & Crosby are dedicated to protecting your legal rights and providing the compassionate care and support your case deserves.

 At Crosby & Crosby, You’re Never Alone